go-nunu/nunu-layout-advanced/README.md

 nunu create handler user
 nunu create service user
 nunu create dao user
+nunu create model user
 ```
 or
 ```
-nunu create hsd user
+nunu create all user
 ```

-These commands will create components named `UserHandler`, `UserService`, and `UserDao`, respectively, and place them in the correct directories.
+These commands will create components named `UserHandler`, `UserService`, `UserDao` and `UserModel`, respectively, and place them in the correct directories.

 ### Starting the Project